DPR-droid/2022_01_Fundamentals-of-Data-Analysis-2021/README.md

 What makes this Pyplot Notebook different is the use of real-world examples to show how matplotlib.pyplot can be used.

-### ***Scatterplot*** primary uses are to observe and show relationships between two numeric variables.
+***Scatterplot*** primary uses are to observe and show relationships between two numeric variables.

 ![scatterplot.png](https://github.com/DPR-droid/Fundamentals-of-Data-Analysis-2021/blob/master/data/scatterplot.png)

 This is demonstrated with a link to my project work on the [iris dataset](https://github.com/DPR-droid/pands-project).
-This shows with some practise and scatterplots show the distinct groups among three different species of iris.
+Scatterplots have the ability to show the distinct groups among three different species of iris.

 ![Iris Dataset scatterplot](https://github.com/DPR-droid/Fundamentals-of-Data-Analysis-2021/blob/master/data/Pairwise-Scatterplots.png)

-### ***An exponential plot*** to model the growth of a virus.
+***An exponential plot*** to model the growth of a virus.

 ![exponential](https://github.com/DPR-droid/Fundamentals-of-Data-Analysis-2021/blob/master/data/exponential.png)

-### ***Stackplot*** track changes over time illustrated using categories of sleeping, eating, college and family time over five days Monday to Friday.
+***Stackplot*** track changes over time illustrated using categories of sleeping, eating, college and family time over five days Monday to Friday.

 ![stackedplot](https://github.com/DPR-droid/Fundamentals-of-Data-Analysis-2021/blob/master/data/stackedplot.png)

-The biggest challenge was understanding
+### 2.4 Biggest challenge
-Matplotlib library is extensive and has over 70,000 lines of code, Functionality and the
+- Matplotlib library is extensive and has over 70,000 lines of code,
+- Functionality
-Issues with pyplot API?
+- Understanding the issues with pyplot API?
-Explicit Code
+    - Explicit Code
-Implicit Code
+    - Implicit Code

-All References are in the Jupyter notebook
+***

 # 3. CAO Points Notebook - cao_V7.ipynb
-This repository includes a Jupyter notebook called cao_V7.ipynb

-***cao_V7.ipynb Table of Contents***

-    1. Setup
-        - 1.1 Imports
-        - 1.2 Set Time
-        - 1.3 CAO URL Availability Function
-        - 1.4 CAO HTML Save functions
-        - 1.5 CAO file save function
-        - 1.6 CAO Webpage links
+This README contains an overview of the CAO Points Notebook.
+The Jupyter notebook contains the main body of work and list all references used the in the assignment.

-        - 1.7 CAO Points URL
+- 3.1 About the CAO Points Notebook
-    2. Import CAO Points into pandas
-        - 2.1 Load 2021 Points
-        - 2.2 Load 2020 Points
-        - 2.3 Load 2019 Points
-        - 2.4 Load 2018 Points
-        - 2.5 Merge all DataFrames
-        - 2.6 Replace and convert values
-    3. CAO Points comparison comparison, plots and other visualisations
-        - 3.1 Pandas Describe with Observation
-        - 3.2 Matplotlib Histogram with Observation
+- 3.2 What does the Setup at the beginning do?
-        - 3.3 Top N results with Pandas
+- 3.3 The ETL Process
-        - 3.4 Final Dataframe with Observations using Seaborn mobule
-    4. Reference
-    5. End of file analysis
-    6. Other Learning outcomes
-        - 6.1 Pandas import on HTML Data
-        - 6.2 Pandas import on PDF Data
-        - 6.3 Zip files
+- 3.4 Analyses of CAO data
+- 3.5 What did I learn?
+- 3.6 Biggest challenge
+- 3.7 Future Challanges

-## 3.1 About the CAO Points Notebook.
+### 3.1 About the CAO Points Notebook.

 The challenge with the CAO Points Notebook was to create an overview pitched at the class of how to load data from different online sources (HMTL, Excel, PDF, CSV), compare that data loaded and output plot and visualisations to enhance the notebook for viewers.

-## 3.2 What does the Setup at the beginning do?
+### 3.2 What does the Setup at the beginning do?

 - Imports to run the notebook
 - A global timestamp of when the files are extracted and saved.